Emperor Claudius and his Invasion of Britain - Useful Info for KS2 Students

 What happened?
 In short: His strong and tremendously large army quickly conquered the South East of Britain and eleven local tribes surrendered to him.
 The Roman Army got the ball rolling by defeating the Catuvellauni, who was the dominant tribe in the South East.
 They then successfully invaded Camulodunum, the enemy capital.
 However, it took many decades until all of England was under Roman rule as the tribes kept on fighting.

 Why was he successful?
 Claudius was better prepared than Julius Caesar before him.
 He assembled a massive army of 40,000 men with War Elephants & War Machines.

 What happed to Claudius in the end?
-Claudius ruled as Emperor for almost 14 years which was an impressive innings.
-Still, Claudius struggled to please the Senate, many senators tried to rebel against Claudius in a series of revolts, conspiracies and coups.
-None were successful however - Claudius was kept mighty busy having all of his enemies executed.
+Claudius ruled as Emperor for almost 14 years which was an impressive inning.
+Still, Claudius struggled to please the Senate, many senators tried to rebel against Claudius in a series of revolts, conspiracies, and coups.
+However, none were successful - Claudius was kept mighty busy having all his enemies executed.

 However, eventually, Claudius popped his sandals.
 It was likely that he was poisoned, possibly by his wife, Agrippina, who may have wanted to off her hubbie so her son, Nero, could rule instead.
 How did she poison him?
 Sources vary but the poison may have been on a mushroom or a feather.
 Quite how you poison someone with a feather is beyond us, tickle their face and just hope they accidentally swallow some poison maybe?